 I have been a gout sufferer for the past 10 years.
 6 weeks ago I started the Paleo diet, and have had amazing results.
 Here is my blog post on the matter:

-Paleo and Tourrettes Syndrome 2 Answers
+Paleo Diet and Myofacial Syndrome 3 Answers

 red wine, fructose, and gout 2 Answers